 If you are running it jointly with another group, then check who will be responsible for any accident/injury on site with regards to insurance.

-It is totally free to register with Churches Count on Nature.
+It is totally free to register your activity and feature on our map.

-Then what you spend locally on your own event is totally in your own control.
+Then what you spend is totally in your own control.

 - You might spend nothing at all, and simply open your gates and make it clear you welcome visitors.

 - You might spend a little on printing signs.

 - You might want to offer coffees and teas.